chipxsd/stream-based-sync/stream-based-sync.md

 We can just check off the requirements we set out in the **chapter 3.1**.

-* [x] Stream based synchronization is a nice way to have a **single shared source of truth** where numerous clients can synchronize against.
+* [x] Stream-based synchronization is a nice way to have a **single shared source of truth** where numerous clients can synchronize against.
-      This kind of model reduces the data redundancy compared to the user centric data model, where most of the data is duplicated.
+      This kind of model reduces the data redundancy compared to the user-centric data model, where most of the data is duplicated.
 If a server needs to fan-out the same `Todo.Task` to all participants, it not only takes a lot of storage space, but also burns more CPU time.